 All awards for each year group are made in the preceding school year.
 Awards are made by the Headmistress in conjunction with senior members of staff for subject specific awards.
 All-rounder awards are at the discretion of the Headmistress; no formal application or assessment is required.

 The timing of scholarship awards for external candidates is based on the principle that an offer of a school place would, if successful, be accompanied by either a scholarship offer (11+) or invitation to scholarship interview (13+, 16+).

-The timing of scholarship awards for existing pupils will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in February and 16+ awards in November of the preceding school year.
+The timing of scholarship awards for existing students will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in November and 16+ awards in November of the preceding school year.

 How to apply for awards